Elemino/shop-production/README.md

-# Online store built with Keystone JS to support my audio electronics products.
+# Online store built with Keystone JS to support my electronics products.

 The project is still in development stages as of 15/4/17.
 Things might be unstable in the next couple of days.